Beijing and Almaty make last pitches to stage 2022 winter Games

 With only Beijing and Almaty in the running, the IOC is left with a tricky choice.

-The Chinese capital is the clear favourite because of its proven track record but Almaty is a better fit with the IOC’s new reforms, which advocate less expensive and more sustainable bids.
+The Chinese capital is the clear favorite because of its proven track record but Almaty is a better fit with the IOC’s new reforms, which advocate less expensive and more sustainable bids.

 “Almaty is not a risky choice for 2022,” Kazakhstan Prime Minister Karim Massimov told the IOC.